jackBrioschi/Smart-Vocabulary-for-Qlik-Apps/README.md

 1) Connect to the specified Qlik app

+2) Check if a vocabulary exists and in case not it will create an empty one

-2) Fetch all master dimensions and measures
+3) Fetch all master dimensions and measures

-3) Send their names and descriptions to OpenAI for synonym enrichment: no sensitive information like values contained into each single master items are sent to OpenAI
+4) Send their names and descriptions to OpenAI for synonym enrichment: no sensitive information like values contained into each single master items are sent to OpenAI

-4) Generate a vocabulary object
+5) Generate a vocabulary object

-5) Save it back into the Qlik app
+6) Save it back into the Qlik app

 ## 📄 License